NVIDIA/warp/docs/modules/differentiability.rst

 The gradient of the input is incorrect because the backward pass involving the atomic operation ``wp.atomic_add()`` does not know which thread ID corresponds to which input value.
-The index returned by the adjoint of ``wp.atomic_add()`` is always zero so that the gradient the first entry of the input array, i.e. :math:`\frac{1}{2\sqrt{1}} = 0.5`, is accumulated ``dim`` times (hence ``input.grad[0] == 4.0`` and all other entries zero).
+The index returned by the adjoint of ``wp.atomic_add()`` is always zero so that the gradient is the first entry of the input array, i.e. :math:`\frac{1}{2\sqrt{1}} = 0.5`, is accumulated ``dim`` times (hence ``input.grad[0] == 4.0`` and all other entries zero).

 To fix this, we define a new Warp function ``reversible_increment()`` with a custom *replay* definition that stores the thread ID in a separate array: